v923z/nothon/README.md

 Mathematical formulae can be inserted in a text box by enclosing a LaTeX expression between
 $$...$$ (display style), or between \\(...\\) (inline style).
 The raw LaTeX code can be retrieved from the server by clicking on the gray shaded area next to the **body** of the text.
-By clicking on the header of the text, the body will become hidden.
+By clicking on the gray area at the level of the header of the text, the body will become hidden.

 Headers are evaluated by pressing `Enter`.
 This will move the cursor to the body of a text header, or send a request to the server for a code or head header.